Children wash their hands at an ECD center

 of our ECD centers are located in India's poorest communities, making them vital

-resources for families affected by poor sanitation and a range of other
+resources for families affected by sanitation issues and a range of other

 challenges, including a